flet-dev/website/docs/reference/types/geolocatorpermissionstatus.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Defines the state of a [`GeolocatorPermissionType`](/docs/reference/types/geolocatorpermissiontype).
+Represent the possible location permissions.

 `GeolocatorPermissionStatus` enum has the following values: